The Sake-Confection Hypothesis: A Guide to Pairing Sake and Dessert

 My musings by the masu has come upon its final chapter.
 A sweet ending to a scientific beginning.
 In Part I, I explored the sake brewing process and certain aspects that make it unique from wine and beer.
 Sake science 101.
 In Part II, I paired sake with savory cuisines outside of Japan to demonstrate sake’s diverse pairing potential across the globe.
 Sake need not be reserved exclusively for sushi night.
 But how about continuing the sake trend post-dinner?
 When it comes to dessert, many transition to coffee or tea.
 Inebriation complete; commence sobriety re-calibration.

 Not so fast!
 Admittedly, that is a rather [modern] American supposition.
-(Recall from a previous post the Founding Fathers' fondness for Madeira).
+(Recall from my previous post the Founding Fathers' fondness for Madeira).
 In many countries, there is a vinous accompaniment to post-dinner rituals.
 The Brits adore their Port and Sherry (despite the humbling fact that neither are actually their own).
 The Canadians and Germans stay warm with ice - Eiswein, that is.
 And, of course, those festive Italians always find occasion for some bubbles.
 In fact, with extreme sweetness, some of these wines can be dessert in themselves.

 A few common factors are considered, and corresponding rules developed, in relation to pairing wines with dessert.